 Distributed over three floors, the complex is entirely dug into the rock

 Recent restoration works have returned to the public a gem from the First World War, a real engineering masterpiece.
+ATTENTION: Due to bad weather damage, the fort is not accessible, from 23 August 2020, until a date to be defined

 A subterranean labyrinth of tunnels, depots, soldiers’ lodgings, connecting stairs, protected walkways and firing stations almost entirely dug into the rock: built according to advanced building techniques that anticipated the bunkers of World War II, Fort Pozzacchio/Valmorbia is the last Austro-Hungarian fortress built between the 19th and early 20th century in Trentino.